alenq1/XERN-Dockerized/README.md

 # XERN Dockerized Boilerplate

-   - This project is made for build and fast deploying of React frontend and Node Backend
+   - This project is made for build and fast deploying React frontend and Node Backend development enviroment
    - It counts with the following stack:

      ## Frontend Side